robonomist/robonomistClient/README.md

 The `robonomistClient` package allows easy and fast access to various datasources connecting to a Robonomist Data Server.
-Currently the client package provides access to 38 387 up-to-date data tables from 27 different datasources.
+Currently the client package provides access to 64 617 up-to-date data tables from 35 different datasources with 7 different languages.

 Some of the integrated datasources: